skylight-hq/skylight.digital/_projects/va_api_landscape_analysis.md

   <p>
     The VA has produced millions of public datasets over the years in support of the veteran community.
 These resources tell a story about how much demand there is for accessing them.
-The VA's API Platform Management team needed that insight in order to help formulate a near-term roadmap of valuable APIs to deliver.
+The VA’s API Platform Management team needed that insight in order to help formulate a near-term roadmap of valuable APIs to deliver.
   </p>